City's history on display at Heritage Day

 Date published: 17 May 2017

 Take a step back in time this weekend for Townsville City Council’s Heritage Day.

-The day offers entertainment for the whole family with attractions including Chevy bus ride, live music and guided tours through the historic cemetery plus historic information displays.
+The popular event has entertainment for the whole family with attractions including horse and carriage rides, miniature Cobb and Co ride, live music and guided tours through the historic cemetery plus historic information displays.

 There is also cultural food tasting and a damper making display.

 For the kids there’s free amusements, free face painting and free fairy-floss.

 Council’s Heritage Advisory Committee chair Cr Kurt Rehbein said Heritage Day was a great way for new residents to learn more about the wonderful history of our local area.